5.5 Disclosure Documentation and Audit Trails

 Key Takeaways

-• A compliant disclosure is not fully defensible unless the organization can later show what was requested, what was verified, what was released, to whom, when, by whom, and why.
+• A disclosure is defensible only when the organization can later show what was requested, verified, released, to whom, when, by whom, and why.

-• Audit trails should be reviewed for completeness and exceptions, not merely stored as unused system data.
+• Audit trails should be actively reviewed for exceptions — break-glass use, VIP/employee/family access, after-hours activity, mass exports — not merely stored as unused system logs.

-• RHIA candidates should connect documentation quality to governance decisions such as retraining, workflow redesign, vendor oversight, and policy revision.
+• RHIA candidates connect documentation quality to governance action: retraining, workflow redesign, vendor oversight, and policy revision when patterns appear.

 Make Every Disclosure Reconstructable

-Access and disclosure decisions often become important after the fact.
-A patient asks who received records.
-A payer disputes a documentation packet.
-A regulator asks how requests are handled.
-A privacy officer investigates a wrong-recipient transmission.
-In each case, the organization needs evidence that can reconstruct what happened.
-The RHIA-level answer is not simply to tell staff to be careful.
-The answer is to design a record of the decision that can be audited.
+Access and disclosure decisions matter most after the fact: a patient asks who received records, a payer disputes a packet, a regulator audits the process, the Privacy Officer investigates a wrong-recipient fax.
+In each case the organization needs evidence to reconstruct exactly what happened.
+The RHIA-level answer is not 'tell staff to be careful' — it is to design a record of the decision that can be audited.

-Disclosure documentation should connect the request, authority, scope, release package, recipient, delivery method, staff action, and final status.
-If any of those pieces are missing, the organization may struggle to prove that the disclosure matched the request.
-Good documentation also helps staff serve patients because the next employee can see status without asking the patient to restart the process.
+Disclosure documentation must connect the request, authority, scope, release-package inventory, recipient, delivery method, staff action, and final status.
+Miss any piece and the organization may be unable to prove the disclosure matched the request.

 Documentation itemCompliance valueManagement use

-Original request or portal eventShows the starting point and requestor directionIdentifies common intake defects
+Original request or portal eventShows starting point and directionIdentifies common intake defects

-Identity and authority verificationSupports why the requestor was allowed to receive informationReveals training or form gaps
+Identity/authority verificationSupports why the requestor qualifiedReveals training or form gaps

-Scope and exclusionsShows what was included or held backSupports over-disclosure monitoring
+Scope and exclusionsShows what was sent or withheldSupports over-disclosure monitoring

-Release package inventoryConfirms documents, dates, and data sentHelps investigate complaints and payer disputes
+Release-package inventoryConfirms documents, dates, data sentHelps investigate complaints/payer disputes

-Recipient and delivery evidenceShows where and how information movedSupports wrong-recipient prevention
+Recipient and delivery evidenceShows where/how info movedSupports wrong-recipient prevention

-Disposition notesExplains release, denial, partial release, or escalationShows whether policy is being applied consistently
+Disposition notesExplains release, denial, partial, escalationShows consistent policy application

-Audit trails are equally important for internal access.
-An electronic health record may show who opened a chart, what section was viewed, when access occurred, whether a break-glass function was used, and whether a report was exported.
-HIE systems may show queries, responses, organizations, users, and patient-matching events.
-These logs are not useful if no one reviews exceptions or knows how to interpret them.
+The electronic health record (EHR) should log who opened a chart, what section was viewed, when, whether a break-glass override was used, and whether data was exported.
+HIE systems log queries, responses, organizations, users, and patient-matching events.
+Logs are worthless if no one reviews exceptions.
+A strong program defines what normal access looks like and what triggers review:

 Audit Review Questions